 - 2005: Pushed for NAL (a.k.a. fragmented MP4) based video transmission methods and abandonment of MPEG-2 TS based architectures years in advance of DASH.

 - 2009: Argued that video was becoming an extension of the web (a.k.a.
-HTML-5 video extensions), against strong opposition from legacy architectures based on MPEG-TS such as Microsoft’s Mediaroom with its closed proprietary app ecosystem.
+HTML-5 video extensions), against strong opposition from legacy players such as Microsoft’s Mediaroom, whose architectures were based on MPEG-TS with its closed proprietary app ecosystem.

 Not to mention many other “skunk works” efforts where I felt it was folly to wait even though there was significant opposition:

-- 1977: Adopted the Unix operating system over vendor software for Lunar Sample Analysis laboratory instrument control at UofMN.
+- 1977: Adopted the Unix operating system over vendor software for Lunar Sample Analysis laboratory instrument control at UofM.

 - 1982: Demonstrated Xerox Parc Alto concepts of object oriented programming, bitmap display, and the mouse, leveraging contacts from Stanford, and the early acquisition of Sun Microsystems (s/n 128) system(s).

-- 1985: Picked the locks and broke into UofMN tunnel system with a group of high energy physicists to pull several KM of fiber for access to a new $20M supercomputer.
+- 1985: Picked the locks and broke into UofM steam tunnel system with a group of high energy physicists to pull several KM of fiber for access to our new $20M supercomputer.

-- 1985: Founded NSF Regional network MRNet, and bamboozled UofMN, ARPANet/NSFNet to transfer connection to it.
+- 1985: Founded NSF Regional network MRNet, and bamboozled UofM, ARPANet/NSFNet to transfer UofM Internet connection to it.

 - 2010: Demonstrated the use of low cost high density silicon based AVC video compression to enable adaptive rate video services.